maxvollmer/Half-Life-VR/README.txt

 Third party licenses apply where applicable.

-For a list of third parties see bottom of file.
+For a list of third parties see below.

 ===
 This mod is released as is without any guarantee that it works and without any warranties whatsoever.
 Use on your own risk.
 If you don't know what you are doing, don't do it.